Dusch4593/rails_fitness/README.md

 2. Run `bundle install` for gem setup

-3. Run `rails db:migrate` to setup database tables
+3. Run `rails db:migrate` to setup database and tables

 4. Run `rails db:seed` to install seed (includes default exercises to get started) (NOTE: This should only be run **once**)